dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.8.7 =
+* Fix: Security issue due to lack of escaping on output

 = 3.8.6 =
 * New: Compatible up to WordPress 6.1
 * Fix: Fatal error in RolingCurlX library on PHP 8